c3lingo/c3lingo-mumble/README.md

 ### Receive audio from a channel with `recv_pyaudio` and send it to an output

-This module connect to a channel and produces any audio received on standard out, as raw little endian 16 bit PCM 48000 samples/sec.
+This module connects to a channel and send the sound to a [PortAudio](http://www.portaudio.com) device.

 ```
 python -m c3lingo_mumble.recv_stdout mumble.c3lingo.org test headphones